 Multiple sclerosis (MS) is a chronic, inflammatory, demyelinating disease of the central nervous system.
-It typically presents in young adults with symptoms such as vision problems, muscle weakness, numbness, and difficulty with balance and coordination.
-The most common form is relapsing-remitting MS, characterized by acute attacks followed by periods of remission.
+It typically presents in young adults (generally diagnosed before 50 years of age) with symptoms such as vision problems, muscle weakness, numbness, and difficulty with balance and coordination.
+The most common form is relapsing-remitting MS (occurring in about 85% of patients), characterized by acute attacks followed by periods of remission.
 Treatment goals include reducing relapses, slowing disability progression, and managing symptoms.
-Disease-modifying therapies (DMTs) are the primary treatment approach and include injectable medications (interferons, glatiramer acetate), oral medications (dimethyl fumarate, fingolimod, teriflunomide, etc.), and infusion therapies (natalizumab, ocrelizumab).
+Disease-modifying therapies (DMTs) are the primary treatment approach and include injectable medications (e.g., interferons, glatiramer acetate), oral medications (e.g., dimethyl fumarate, fingolimod, teriflunomide, etc.), and infusion therapies (e.g., natalizumab, ocrelizumab).

-Mavenclad (cladribine) is an oral DMT approved for relapsing forms of MS, including RRMS and active SPMS.
-It has a unique mechanism of action, selectively depleting lymphocytes, and is administered in two short annual treatment courses.
-However, due to significant potential risks, including increased chances of malignancy and harm to developing fetuses, it is typically prescribed only when patients have not responded adequately to other MS treatments or cannot tolerate them.
-It's important to note that because of these safety concerns, cladribine is not recommended for use in patients with clinically isolated syndrome, which is considered an early stage of MS.
+Mavenclad (cladribine) is an oral DMT approved for relapsing forms of MS, including relapsing-remitting MS and active secondary progressive MS. It has a unique mechanism of action, selectively depleting lymphocytes, and is administered in two short annual oral treatment courses.
+However, due to significant potential risks, including increased chances of malignancy and harm to developing fetuses in pregnant women, it is typically prescribed only when patients have not responded adequately to, or cannot tolerate, other MS treatments.
+It's important to note that because of these safety concerns, Mavenclad

+(cladribine) is not recommended for use in patients with clinically isolated syndrome, which is considered an early stage of MS.